-A PCSO is based on the Academy site to support with any issues, which may arise in the Academy and our community.
-They offer incentives for children behaving appropriately but also can offer support in tackling antisocial behaviour and criminal activities.
+A PCSO is regularly on site to support with any issues, which may arise in the Academy and our community.
+They offer incentives for children behaving appropriately but also can offer support in tackling anti-social behaviour and criminal activities.